 - Follow the direction of the painted lines for the lane you are in.
 Most roundabouts are very well marked with where to move within them.

 - When entering a roundabout you must give way to vehicles, including bicycles, already in the roundabout.
 They have the right of way.

 - When you’re exiting, be sure to signal to other drivers that you’re leaving.
 Indicating on a roundabout is sometimes difficult with the short distance, but not doing so can create confusion for other drivers in the intersection and create delays.

-While there are several different types of roundabouts, single-lane ones are the most common.
+While there are several different types of roundabouts, a small single-lane roundabout is the most common.
 With these roundabouts, there are usually four entry and exit points, although you will sometimes see these intersections with three or five exits.
-These are often the easiest roundabouts to navigate.
+These small single-lane roundabouts are often the easiest roundabouts to navigate.

 When you are about to enter, look both ways for traffic, and enter the roundabout when traffic is clear.
 If there is no stop sign, you do not have to stop before entering — unless, of course, you are yielding to traffic.

 The idea of a roundabout is to keep moving whenever possible.
 Continue through the intersection until you reach your exit point, signal that you are leaving, and exit the roundabout.

 Here’s where it starts to get a bit more confusing.